 Here's what Facebook is for:

-- Facebook writing groups.
+Facebook writing groups.
 This is my favorite element of Facebook at the moment.
-For my group, Blots & Plots Party, I love the interaction that happens there.
+For my group, Bravo Book Club, I love the interaction that happens there.
 It's a fun way to share writing wins and meet writers at the same stage as you.

 What Facebook is not for: